DarkMatterCompiler/weekendDestroyed/README.md

 ### Step 1: Running the Colab Notebooks

 1. Upload the two notebook files (`Image Description MiniCPM.ipynb` and `Search Query Qwen.ipynb`) to Google Colab.
 2. Open and run both notebooks in Colab.
+One of the colab notebook requires this huggingface api key: `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`
-After execution, each notebook will create a Colab server and return an ngrok URL.
+3. After execution, each notebook will create a Colab server and return an ngrok URL.
-3. Copy the ngrok URLs from the Colab outputs.
+4. Copy the ngrok URLs from the Colab outputs.

 ### Step 2: Update `image-query-app.py`